lukefleed/website/src/contents/Compressed-IntVec.md

 Here, `(self >> 1)` shifts the value back.
 The term `-(self & 1)` creates a mask from the LSB (the original sign bit).
 In two's complement, this becomes `0` for even numbers (originally positive) and `-1` (all ones) for odd numbers (originally negative).
 The final XOR with this mask correctly restores the original two's complement representation.

-By encapsulating this logic within the trait system, the main `FixedVec` implementation remains clean and agnostic to the signedness of the data it stores.
-This is a zero-cost abstraction that provides both safety and specialization at compile time.
+With this logic within the trait system, the main `FixedVec` implementation remains clean and agnostic to the signedness of the data it stores.

 ## The Builder Pattern

 Once the structure logic is in place, we have to design an ergonomic way to construct it.
 A simple `new()` function isn't sufficient because the vector's memory layout depends on parameters that must be determined *before* allocation, most critically the `bit_width`.
 This is a classic scenario for a builder pattern.

 The central problem is that the optimal `bit_width` often depends on the data itself.
 We need a mechanism to specify the *strategy* for determining this width.
 We can create the `BitWidth` enum: